Digital Law/ Blockchain and Tokenization

 - Legal analysis of your digital business model (e.g. use of tokens/ smart contracts/ artificial intelligence)

-- Regulatory analysis and structuring of your business model, in particular under the aspects of banking law (BWG, etc.), Payment Services Act (ZaDiG), Alternative Investment Fund Manager Act (AIFMG), Securities Supervision Act (WAG) and other regulatory frameworks
+- Regulatory analysis and structuring of your business model, in particular with regard to banking law, Payment Services Act, Alternative Investment Fund Manager Act, Securities Supervision Act and other regulatory frameworks

-- Analysis and structuring of your business model on the basis of applicable civil and consumer protection regulations, in particular under the aspects of the E-Commerce Act, the Distance and External Business Act and the Distance Financial Services Act
+- Analysis and structuring of your business model on the basis of applicable civil and consumer protection regulations, in particular with regard to the E-Commerce Act, the Distance and Off-Premise Selling Act and the Distance Financial Services Act

 - Focus on “data protection compliance” (e.g. for blockchain applications, big data analyzes, processing of personal data)